 Parking Fines in Iceland

-When touring the breathtaking landscapes of Iceland, one might often overlook the essential details related to parking in urban areas, especially in places like Reykjavik and Akureyri.
+When touring Iceland’s breathtaking landscapes, one might often overlook the essential details related to parking in urban areas, especially in places like Reykjavik and Akureyri.
 Understanding these regulations and the respective fines can save travelers from unnecessary headaches.

 Parking Regulations in Reykjavik